syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Series.md

 ## Empty Points

-EssentialChart lets you prevent certain points from getting plotted in the resultant chart.
+Essential® Chart lets you prevent certain points from getting plotted in the resultant chart.
 Such points are termed Empty Points.

 Empty Points can be implemented by setting the IsEmpty property of the ChartPoint class to true.